LSFLK/GIG/app/services/crawlers/README.md

 All crawlers will be extended from Crawler Interface.
-There will be crawlers like WikipediaScrawler, PDFScrawler, etc.
+There will be crawlers like WikipediaCrawler, PDFCrawler, etc.